 Comprised of Fraser McCallum, Roger Carter, and brothers Scott and Adam Gallant, Racoon Bandit show a knack for warm folk-rock arrangements that hide an anthemic bite.
-Equal parts roots, pysch-rock, and indie, the Bandits turned heads across the country with 2011’s Into the Hills, and have two other independent releases to their name.
+Equal parts roots, pysch-rock, and indie, the Bandits turned heads across the country this fall with their fourth independent release Close Your Eyes.
+In November and December they’ll head out on a 10-date album release tour presented by Upstreet Craft Brewery and supported by Dylan Menzie’s Ghost.

-The four lads are set to release their latest record on August 21, Close Your Eyes.
-Co-produced with Colin Buchanan (Paper Lions; producer for Coyote, the Lions, North Lakes, and Wildcat) this 12-song production features song-writing and lead vocals from all four members and contributions from guest artists Kinley Dowling, Allison Kelly, Jill McRae, Buchanan, and more.
+The four lads’ 12-song recording is co-produced with Colin Buchanan (Paper Lions; producer for Coyote, the Lions, North Lakes, and Wildcat) and features song-writing and lead vocals from all four members and contributions from guest artists Kinley Dowling, Allison Kelly, Jill McRae, Buchanan, and more.
+Second single ‘On the Hook’ hit #1 on the East Coast Countdown after climbing for 5 weeks, and the full-length album is currently charting across Canada.

-This year, Racoon Bandit has played the Cavendish Beach Music Fest, the ECMA’s, the PEI 2014 Celebration Zone, and Dead of Winter Festival, and arranged and recorded the title theme song for the award-winning Canadian web series Just Passin Through (which is included as the new record’s closing number.)
+In the past year, Racoon Bandit has played the Cavendish Beach Music Fest, the ECMA’s, the 2014 Celebration Zone, and Dead of Winter Festival, and arranged and recorded the title theme song for the award-winning Canadian web series Just Passing Through (which is included as the new record’s closing number.)

 Winners of 3 Music PEI Awards and two-time ECMA nominees, the quartet has shared the stage with many fine entertainers, including The Sadies, April Wine, Al Tuck, Said the Whale, Two Hours Traffic, Hannah Georgas, and Erin Costelo.